AbdulRehmanAntall/whisper-urdu-asr-comparatice-analysis/README.md

 If this project contributes to your research or work, please consider citing the paper (coming soon) or referencing this GitHub repository.

+### 9. License

+This project is licensed under the [MIT License](LICENSE).

+You are free to use, modify, and distribute this project for personal, academic, or commercial purposes — as long as you include the original copyright.